PlanktonAnalytics/PlanktonClassification/README.md

 The images were collected using the Plankton Imager model 1 at a pixel resolution of 10 microns on board CEFAS RV Endeavour 2017-2020.

 Scripts:
-TorchExport.py reads a PyTorch (*.pth) model at 64bit double precision to Openvino (*.onnx) and reduced precision for faster classification
+TorchExport.py reads a PyTorch (*.pth) model at 64bit double precision to Openvino (*.onnx) and reduced precision for faster classification.
 DNN_preSort.py offers a basic classification engine using the CopNonDetritus_42317_FP16 model.
 The model is embedded in the script.

 A MAC laptop (2016 i7) runs the model and sorts the images in the predefined day sample/10-minute folder structure at a rate of about 30 images per second.